On independent sets in random graphs: Proof of Corollary

+The proof of Corollary \ref{cor:MixingTimeBound} amounts to showing that the Metropolis process can be ``trapped'' in a relatively small group of independent sets and it escapes only after an exponentially large number of steps.
+To be more specific, let

+We show that $\bigcup_{k\in K}{\cal S}_k$ can be partitioned into disconnected parts, i.e. it is not possible for the process to move from one part to another without using independent sets of size much smaller than the minimum $k\in K$.
+However, we show that once the process gets to a ``typical'' independent set in $\bigcup_{k\in K}{\cal S}_k$ it will need to wait for exponential time so as to escape by visiting a small independent set.

 Before showing Corollary \ref{cor:MixingTimeBound} we provide some auxiliary results.
-In the following proposition we show that for a given parameter $\lambda$ the stationary distribution of the metropolis process concentrates on a small range of sizes of independent sets. \begin{proposition} Let ${\cal I}$ be an independent set chosen from the stationary distribution of the Metropolis process on the independent sets of $G(n,m)$ with parameter $\lambda$ as in (\ref{eq:themuglambda}).
-Letting
+The following proposition shows that for a given parameter $\lambda$ the stationary distribution of the Metropolis process concentrates on a small range of sizes of independent sets.

+\begin{proposition} With probability at least $1-2\exp\left[-n/(2d^2\ln^4d)\right]$ the random graph $G=G(n,m)$ has the following property. \begin{quote} For an independent set ${\cal I}$ chosen from the stationary distribution of the Metropolis process on $G$ we have